Tag: web development

 });

-• The asyncFunction is called inside the executor callback of the Promise constructor.
+• asyncFunction is executed within the Promise constructor.

-• The then method resolves the new Promise with the result of the async function.
+• The then method resolves the Promise with the result of the async function.

-• The catch method rejects the new Promise if the async function throws an error.
+• The catch method rejects the Promise if the async function throws an error.

 async function fetchData() {